Tightness in contact metric 3-manifolds: Compatible metrics

 \section{Compatible metrics}

 In this section we discuss various notions of compatibility between a metric and a contact structure.
-Our notions of compatibility is more general than the usual notions of compatibility, but seem to be more natural from a contact geometry perspective.
-Several of the results in this section, especially those in Subsection~\ref{curvaturein3d}, come from, or were inspired by, (previously unpublished) parts of \cite{Patrick_thesis}.
-The first subsection concentrates on metrics and plane fields in dimension 3.
-The following subsection discusses notions of compatibility in dimension 3, where it is somewhat simpler to define.
-The final subsection is devoted to compatibility in all dimensions.
+Our notions of compatibility are more general than the usual notions of compatibility, but seem to be more natural from a contact geometry perspective.
+Several of the results in this section come from, or were inspired by (previously unpublished) parts of \cite{Patrick_thesis}.

 Throughout this section and the rest of the paper we will interchangeably use the notation $g(u,v)$ and $\g{u,v}$ to denote the Riemannian metric evaluated on the vectors $u$ and $v.$